 We offer a structured 90-day program delivered in III Phases.
 Upon entry a client is introduced to our case manager and assigned a counselor that works with her to develop the recovery goals and action steps that will guide her recovery.

-Phase I is the three week reflection (restriction) period and intensive recovery counseling.
+Phase I is the two to four week reflection (restriction) period and intensive recovery counseling.
 In addition,this time includes not leaving the facility unless it is with the group and a staff member to attend outside meetings.
 There are no outside appointments or electronics allowed, including cell phones.
 Women participate at least four hours each day in educational and process groups and begin to work with a sponsor to incorporate the 12-step process into their lives.
 Led by Casa Serena’s experienced staff, counselors and other community members, the groups help the participants focus on seeing a broader reality, overcoming denial and gaining greater acceptance of personal responsibility.

 In Phase II, women are expected to volunteer in the community and are given small amounts of free time daily to allow for cell phone use.
 This is in addition to the activities outlined in Phase I. Free time allows for clients to experience real world stressors (and sober fun), returning to a safe environment to process their experiences and identify their triggers.